voxpupuli/puppet-jira/README.md

 <a name="JIRA-prerequisites">
 ###JIRA Prerequisites

 * JIRA requires a Java Developers Kit (JDK) or Java Run-time Environment (JRE) platform to be installed on your server's operating system.
 Oracle JDK / JRE (formerly Sun JDK / JRE) versions 7 and 8 are currently supported by Atlassian.

 * JIRA requires a relational database to store its issue data.
-This module currently supports PostgreSQL 8.4 to 9.x and MySQL 5.x.
+This module currently supports PostgreSQL 8.4 to 9.x and MySQL 5.x and Oracle 11g.
 We suggest using puppetlabs-postgresql/puppetlabs-mysql modules to configure/manage the database.
 The module uses PostgreSQL as a default.

 * Whilst not required, for production use we recommend using nginx/apache as a reverse proxy to JIRA.
 We suggest using the jfryman/nginx puppet module.